-Rachel Ferrari is an undergraduate student at American University pursuing a B.A. in Political Science and International Studies, with a certificate in Advanced Leadership Studies.
-She is an intern at the U.S. Department of the Treasury in the Office of Public Affairs and works at the AU Library as a Part-time Supervisor.
+Rachel Ferrari is an undergraduate student at American University pursuing a B.A. in Political Science and International Relations (Foreign Policy/National Security), with a certificate in Advanced Leadership Studies.
+She is currently a Conference Assistant with the AU Conference and Guest Services for the summer and works at the AU Library as a Part-time Supervisor.

 Outside of academia, she enjoys reading British literature, researching family histories, riding horses, and playing the violin.

 Honors and awards: Dean’s List, BHS Distinguished Graduate, AP Scholar With Distinction, National Merit Commended, and was a member of the National Honor Society and Highest Honors Roll throughout high school.